charlesq34/frustum-pointnets/README.md

     CUDA_VISIBLE_DEVICES=0 sh scripts/command_train_v1.sh

 You can run `scripts/command_train_v2.sh` to trian the v2 model as well.
 The training statiscs and checkpoints will be stored at `train/log_v1` (or `train/log_v2` if it is a v2 model).
 Run `python train/train.py -h` to see more options of training.

+<b>NEW:</b> We have also prepared some pretrained snapshots for both the v1 and v2 models.
+You can find them <a href="https://1drv.ms/u/s!ApbTjxa06z9CgRh9Klo4K1xZgHF9" target="_blank">HERE</a> -- to support evaluation script, you just need to unzip the file and move the `log_*` folders to the `train` folder.

 ### Evaluation
 To evaluate a trained model (assuming you already finished the previous training step) on the validation set, just run: